 Guernsey law is based on Norman French customary law.
-It has always been possible in French law to form a binding obligation without valuable consideration and for this reason French and therefore Guernsey common law never developed the concept of equity or equitable remedies.
+It has always been possible in French law to form a binding obligation without valuable consideration and for this reason French, and therefore Guernsey, common law never developed the concept of equity or equitable remedies.
 There is also, for example, no concept of a deed, as it has never been necessary to assume some form of fictional consideration to fit within the strict rules for formation of a contract.
 This means that equitable remedies (such as specific performance) are generally unavailable.
-The Royal Court does have a statutory power of injunction.
-This enables a party to prevent another person from doing something or to require them to deliver something up, such as documents.
+The Royal Court does have a statutory power of injunction or freezing order.
+This enables a party to prevent another person from doing something (such as moving money or other assets) or to require them to deliver something up, such as documents.
 It may also be used in limited circumstances to arrest assets or freeze bank accounts.
 The Royal Court retains an inherent jurisdiction to make such orders as it sees fit in order to see justice done to the relevant parties.
+Such orders may also be used to require the delivery of documents or other information or in extreme circumstances to permit searches of premises.